axekar/Demodigi/Pedagogics/README.md

 `README.md`: This text

-`hypothesis_testing.py`: A module that demonstrates the difference between Bayesian and frequentist hypothesis testing

-`HT_illustration_script.py`: A script that uses the `hypothesis_testing` module to generate the plots used in the internal _Demokratisk Digitalisering_ document `Bayesianska och frekventistiska nollhypotestester`.

 `differences.py`: A module demonstrating the idea behind looking at the difference between two distributions that describe the effectiveness of two interventions

 `D_illustration_script.py`: A script that uses the `differences` module to generate the plots used in the internal _Demokratisk Digitalisering_ document `Statistisk analys av kvalitetsskillnader`.

+`hypothesis_testing.py`: A module that demonstrates the difference between Bayesian and frequentist hypothesis testing.
+This is to a large extend modelled after `differences.py`, above.

+`HT_illustration_script.py`: A script that uses the `hypothesis_testing` module to generate the plots used in the internal _Demokratisk Digitalisering_ document `Bayesianska och frekventistiska nollhypotestester`.

 `parameter_fitting.py`: A module implementing a toy model that demonstrates the difference between a number of different methods of parameter fitting.